norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

 ### Assigning Arguments to Parameters

-Below we say "keyword argument" to mean "keyword or hash argument", as those are always treated identically.

 Where an error is mentionned, it is most likely an `ArgumentError`.
 I haven't re-checked everything, but it should always be the case.